2022 Staff and

 Board Vice Chair – Elected

-Chuck Howard became the new Steuben County SWCD Board Vice Chairman in 2019.
+Chuck Howard has served as the Steuben County SWCD Board Vice Chairman in 2019.
 Chuck was voted in as a SWCD Board member in 2012.
 Chuck graduated from Hamilton High School before becoming an accomplished farmer and business owner.
-Chuck resides in Otsego Township, which is where the family farm is located.
-Chuck is a member of the Maumee River Basin on behalf of the Steuben County SWCD.
+He resides in Otsego Township, which is where the family farm is located, and he is a member of the Maumee River Basin Commission on behalf of the Steuben County SWCD.
 He owns and operates a construction company with his two sons.